 The 'Weigh' Forward - Connecting CAS PDN Scales to Peakboard

-CAS is a South Korea–based manufacturer of industrial and commercial weighing scales.
-In this week’s article, we will discuss how to interact with those scales from our Peakboard application.
-Spoiler: It’s easy!
+CAS is a Korean company that makes industrial and commercial scales.
+In this article, we’ll explain how to connect to those scales with Peakboard.
+(Spoiler alert: It’s easy!)

 CAS Extension Setup - PDN and PB2 Scale Types with ECR Protocols